no-go/AnotherRSS/README.md

 - see issue in master branch
 - to test: tweets only update at first time (add api key+secret)
 - not very power saving (maybe ignore mode is bad?)

-## Get the App

-You can get a signed APK from here (Android 4.1+): [APK](https://raw.githubusercontent.com/no-go/AnotherRSS/tweeted/app/release/app-release.apk)

 ## Screenshots